whereiskurt/tiogo/README.md

 ## Some details about the code:

+I've [curated a YouTube playlist](https://www.youtube.com/playlist?list=PLa1qVAzg1FHthbIaRRbLyA4sNE4PmLmn6) of videos which help explain how I ended up with this structure and 'why things are the way they are.'
+I've leveraged 'best practices' I've seen and that have been explicted called out by others.
+Of course **THERE ARE SOME WRINKLES** and few **PURELY DEMONSTRATION** portions of code.
+I hope to be able to keep improving on this.

 - [x] Fundamental Go features like tests, generate, templates, go routines, contexts, channels, OS signals, HTTP routing, build/tags, constraints, "ldflags",
 - [x] Uses [`cobra`](https://github.com/spf13/cobra) and [`viper`](https://github.com/spf13/viper) (without func inits!!!)
   - Cleanly separated CLI/configuration invocation from client library calls - by calling `viper.Unmarshal` to transfer our `pkg.Config`